Quantitative approaches for multi-scale structural analysis with atomic resolution electron microscopy: Mapping symmetry breaking with Fourier damping

-\ptitle{ kspace delocalizaiton interp} Line profiles of the displacement magnitude across the interfaces make the trends even more clear - at low damping radii, the displacement profiles resemble a Fourier series with very few terms.
+Line profiles of the displacement magnitude across the interfaces make the trends even more clear - at low damping radii, the displacement profiles resemble a Fourier series with very few terms.
 As more pixels of the Fourier transform are damped, the series converges towards accurately representing the sharp interface (Fig. \ref{fig:F4}f,h).
 This result can be understood by considering the delocalization of information in reciprocal space in the presence of inhomogeneity: a real-valued plane wave involves only a single spatial frequency or one Fourier coefficient, and in reciprocal space it is represented by a conjugate pair of delta functions.
 When the wavelength and amplitude of the wave are allowed to spatially vary, however, the wave will extend over a range of frequencies in reciprocal space and require representation with multiple Fourier coefficients.
 As the sharpness of these features increases, more coefficients are needed for an accurate representation.
-Consequently, the damping radius is inversely related to coarsening in real space, so large damping radii must be used for accurately measuring spatial variations in inhogmogenous distortions.
-This highlights a constraint on the technique: large-wavelength or low-frequency distortions will have small wavevectors and little separation between superlattice and Bragg peaks in the Fourier transform, limiting the achievable spatial resolution for such measurements \cite{savitzky2017bending}.
+Consequently, the damping radius is inversely related to coarsening in real space, so large damping radii must be used for accurately measuring spatial variations in inhomogeneous distortions,